We are a Family of Families

 We’re here for you.

-Rabbi Max Chaiken, Cantor Rachel Reef-Simpson, and your entire Temple Emanuel family are here for you.
+Rabbi David Wilfond, Cantor Rachel Reef-Simpson and your entire Temple Emanuel family are here for you.
 We are here to celebrate your joys, support you in moments of transition, challenge, or loss, and partner with you as you seek meaning and purpose in our world.

 From the Union For Reform Judaism / Reform Movement